 The service HRPs were phased out in the early 1950s, with a few ending up in civilian hands.
 It is unclear if any HRPs survive.
-The PV-2 was retained by Piasecki for ceremonial flights up to 1965, when it was donated Smithsonian National Air & Space Museum in Washington DC, where it remains on display.BACK_TO_TOP
+The PV-2 was retained by Piasecki for ceremonial flights up to 1965, when it was donated to the Smithsonian National Air & Space Museum in Washington DC, where it remains on display.BACK_TO_TOP

 * In response to a US Air Force (USAF) requirement, Piasecki then took the PD-17 design and scaled it up to produce the "XH-21 (PD-22)", this machine being the definitive "flying banana".
 The XH-21 prototype initially flew on 11 April 1952, and led to a USAF order for 18 "YH-21" evaluation rotorcraft.

 The Air Force was pleased with the YH-21, and ordered 32 full production machines, designated the "H-21 / H-21A Workhorse".
 The H-21A was fitted with a Wright R-1820-103 Cyclone nine-cylinder radial engine, derated to 855 kW (1,150 HP).
 It had a crew of two and could carry 14 passengers or 12 stretchers.
-The H-21A was optimized for cold-weather operation, being used for SAR and support on the USAF's far-north Distant Early Warning (DEW) line.
+The H-21A was optimized for cold-weather operation, being used for SAR and support on the USAF's far-north Distant Early Warning (DEW) radar picket line.
 Six more were supplied to Canada under the US Military Assistance Program (MAP).

 The follow-on "H-21B" assault transport featured the same engine fit, but with the full 1,065 kW (1,425 HP) available for lift, along with extended rotor blades, allowing the H-21B to carry 20 troops.
 It also had some armor, an autopilot, and the ability to be fitted with two external fuel tanks.
 163 H-21Bs were built for the USAF, being used for logistics support duties and, in a slightly modified version designated the "SH-21B", for SAR operations.

-The main production version was the "H-21C", which the US Army bought as the "Shawnee", and employed for troop and cargo transport.
+The main production version was the "H-21C", which the US Army bought as the "Shawnee", and used for troop and cargo transport.
 It was much like the H-21B, but featured a larger troop capacity, plus a belly sling hook that could carry 1,800 kilograms (4,000 pounds).
 The H-21C first flew in the spring of 1954, with the Army obtaining 188; some sources claim the Army also inherited some H-21Bs from the Air Force, and brought them up to H-21C standard.

 PIASECKI H-21C SHAWNEE: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ rotor width 13.41 meters 44 feet fuselage length 16 meters 52 feet 6 inches empty weight 3,629 kilograms 8,000 pounds max loaded weight 5,215 kilograms 11,500 pounds cruising speed 160 KPH 100 MPH / 85 KT service ceiling 5,180 meters 1,600 feet range 800 kilometers 500 MI / 435 NMI _____________________ _________________ _______________________

 The Shawnee was the workhorse of the early Vietnam War, from December 1961 to late 1963, when the Bell UH-1 "Huey" arrived.
-Although an H-21C was evaluated as a gunship, armed with machine guns and unguided rocket pods, the Shawnee was never particularly well suited to operations where it was shot at, since its electrical and hydraulic systems were easily damaged; Army troops referred to the Shawnee as "an accident waiting for a place to happen", and one was reputedly put out of action by a spear.
+Although an H-21C was evaluated as a gunship, armed with machine guns and unguided rocket pods, the Shawnee was never particularly well suited to operations where it might be shot at, since its electrical and hydraulic systems were easily damaged; Army troops referred to the Shawnee as "an accident waiting for a place to happen", and one was reputedly put out of action by a spear.
 Having been designed for cold-weather operation, it was also underpowered in "hot and high" climates.
 Large piston-powered helicopters were something of a dead end.